AaditAntony/Walletapp-backend-java/README.md

 Spend money from the wallet
 Check their current wallet balance
 This project uses H2 in-memory database for easy testing and learning purposes, making it lightweight and simple to run without any external database setup.

+# Features
+User Management: Create new users and maintain their wallet balance.
+Money Transactions: Add or spend money with simple API endpoints.
+Balance Checking: Retrieve the current balance of any user.
+Layered Architecture: Demonstrates proper separation of concerns with Controller → Service → Repository → Database.